mixu/cssbook/input/3-additional.md

 - if you scroll the first example, where `height: 100%` was set, you can see that the height of the div matches the parent's height and the content overflows the borders of the div.
 - in the second example, where `min-height: 100%` is used, the height of the div matches its contents.

 Why does this behavior occur?
-Because setting `min-height` leaves `height` to it's default value - `height: auto`.
-Then, the regular box model calculations are applied, which for a block-level element cause the box to be sized based on it's contents.
+Because setting `min-height` leaves `height` to its default value - `height: auto`.
+Then, the regular box model calculations are applied, which for a block-level element cause the box to be sized based on its contents.

 In contrast, setting `height: 100%` does not trigger any content-based sizing: it just sets the height of the box directly as if it was set using some other unit, such as `px` - which causes overflow in this case.